 We are fortunate in Lawrence to have many interesting midcentury houses and buildings.
 The proximity of KU’s Architecture Department, led by George Beal, was especially influential in this regard.
 Beal, along with Curtis Besinger, was a modernist and friend of Frank Lloyd Wright, who regularly visited KU on his way to and from Taliesin West.
 They influenced a generation of KU architecture students, some of whom got their first commissions here.
 Some examples of their residential work is featured in our “Baker’s Dozen” pages.

-Since forming in 2002, Lawrence Modern has grown to more than 150 followers.
-In 2009, KU architectural historian Dennis Domer, with the help of locals Tom Harper and Bill Steele, spearheaded an extensive survey of modern houses in Lawrence, providing the basis for this website.
+Since forming in 2002, Lawrence Modern has grown to more than 175 followers.
+In 2009, KU architectural historian Dennis Domer, with the help of locals Tom Harper and Bill Steele, spearheaded an extensive two-year survey of modern houses in Lawrence, providing the basis for this website.
 In 2015, Prof. Tim Hossler in the Department of Design joined our “team”.
 Our work continues.